gvwilson/thirdbit/_posts/2024/2024-01-17-the-first-six-questions.md

     but *exalted* programmers don't?"
-    The answer is that licensure is tied to professional responsibility, which leads to discussion of the fact that middle-class professions such as law and medicine are (mostly) allowed to be self-regulating while working-class professions like hairdressing mostly have regulations imposed on them.
+    The answer is that licensure is tied to professional responsibility, which leads to discussion of the fact that middle-class professions such as engineering, law, and medicine are (mostly) allowed to oversee licensure themselves, while working-class professions like hairdressing mostly have it imposed on them.

 People of Asian ancestry make up 4–5% of the Canadian population but 50–75% of computer science classes.
 Does this prove Asians are intrinsically better at programming than everyone else?
 :   The corollary is,